Discover the Meaning of Viking Symbols

 One source suggests that it means “white,” symbolizing the color of lightning, while others say it means “thunderbolt.”
 Other sources say that Mjölnir means “fresh snow”, symbolizing the purity of the soul.
 Finally, some sources link Mjolnir to words such as “crush” or “crush”.
 Probably because of the power of the thing!

-As mentioned earlier, Thor used his hammer to bless people and to slay giants, thus protecting them.
-It is therefore easy to understand why the Vikings thought that Mjölnir was a symbol of protection and security.
-Moreover, this symbol is considered one of the most powerful warrior symbols of the Viking era.
+Mjölnir was a symbol of protection and security.
+Moreover, this symbol is considered one of the most powerful warrior Viking Symbols of the Viking era.

 Archaeologists have discovered hundreds of Mjölnir amulets in various Nordic archaeological sites and Viking tombs.
 This symbol was so important in Viking culture that Vikings continued to wear Mjölnir pendants with crosses even after they converted to Christianity.